vhzkclq0705/MyTimer/README.md

 ## Skills

 - UIBezierPath()
-  > Used to visually show the progress of the timer.
+  > Visually show the progress of the timer.
   > The circular progress bar changes over time using `CABasicAnimation()`

 - UIView.animate()
-  > Used to UI animation.
+  > To show UI animation used it.
   > When a button is tapped, the button is rotated or displayed one after another.

 - UserDefaults
-  > Used to store data inside the client.
+  > Store data inside the client.

 - UNUserNotificationCenter
-  > When the app is in the background and the timer is done, it is used to push notifications.
+  > It is used for push notifications when the app is progressing in the background and the timer is done.
   > Request permission from the device.

 - UISwipeActionsConfiguration
-  > Used to swipe cells in TableView.
+  > Swipe cells in TableView.
   > Two UIContextualActions were used to set and delete timers.

 <br>